 The Followers of Men, or of Christ

-Paul the apostle stated in 1 Corinthians 11:1, “Be ye followers of me, even as I also am of Christ” (KJV).
-In the modern church system today, many of the ecclesiastical men will use this as "proof" as a means to gain followers to support their ministries.
+Paul the apostle stated in 1 Corinthians 11:1, 'Be ye followers of me, even as I also am of Christ' (KJV).
+In the counterfeit modern church system today, many of the ecclesiastical men will use this verse as "proof" that we are to follow them and support their ministries.

-Take a moment for a few seconds and think about all the religious men throughout history who have said that they are “of Christ,” and the masses who followed after them have ended up drinking their brand of "Kool-Aid."
+Take a moment for a few seconds and think about all the religious men throughout history who have said that they are doing things in the name of Christ and the masses who followed after drinking up their flavours of Kool-Aid.

-It is a sad fact that the majority of people who profess Jesus Christ follow after a particular religious person, group, or organization where they don’t take much responsibility to think for themselves.
-All of their road maps have been preconceived and tailor-made made by men for them to follow.
+It is a sad fact that the majority of people who profess Christ follow after a particular religious person, group, or organization where they don’t take much responsibility to think for themselves, but parrot whatever their leaders tell them to.
+All of their road maps have been designed and tailor-made made to follow after man and their ministries.

 Wherefore I beseech you, be ye FOLLOWERS OF ME. – 1 Corinthians 4:16